-In 2022, we had 19.1 million gross sq. ft., or 71% of our global footprint, in operation with green buildings and energy management certifications.
-Within the U.S., we had 4.0 million gross sq. ft., or 45% of our footprint, under certification, including 0.6 million of gross sq. ft., or 7% of U.S. footprint, having achieved U.S. EPA Energy Star for Data Centers.
+In 2023, we had 24.8 million gross sq. ft., or 83% of our global footprint, in operation with green buildings and energy management certifications.
+Within the U.S., we had 7.9 million gross sq. ft., or 78% of our footprint, under certification, including 1.5 million gross sq. ft., or 14.6% of U.S. footprint, having achieved U.S. EPA Energy Star for Data Centers.
 We are currently evaluating enrolling additional sites in the Energy Star program.
 We disclose these and other site-level details about our data centers on our sustainability website.

 Year Total Gross sq. ft. (million) (1) Area of Eligible Portfolio with Green Building Rating (million sq. ft.)
-(2) Eligible Portfolio with Green Building Rating (%) Global Total through 2022 27.0 19.1 71% U.S. Total through 2022 8.9 4.0 0.6 (Energy Star) 45% 7% (Energy Star)
+(2) Eligible Portfolio with Green Building Rating (%) Global Total through 2023 29.8 24.8 83% U.S. Total through 2023 10.1 7.9 1.5 (Energy Star) 78% 14.6% (Energy Star)

-- (1) - Ratings included in our totals: ISO 50001 Energy Management, ISO 14001 Environmental Management, LEED green buildings certifications, U.S. Environmental Protection Agency Energy Star for Data Centers, BCA Green Mark, NABERS and Green Globes.
+Ratings included in our totals: ISO 50001 Energy Management, ISO 14001 Environmental Management, LEED green buildings certifications, U.S. Environmental Protection Agency Energy Star for Data Centers, BCA Green Mark, NABERS and Green Globes.

 We are currently evaluating our approach to U.S. EPA Energy Star for Data Centers.
-In 2021, three sites received Energy Star for Data Centers recognition, representing 7% of our U.S. portfolio.
-In contrast, our U.S. portfolio has 19 LEED-certified data centers or 34% of the U.S. portfolio by gross square footage.
-(2)
+As of December 2023, eight sites received Energy Star for Data Centers recognition, representing